-Most programs will ask for two letters of recommendation.
-Recommendations from people who have supervised you in a professional environment are much preferred over academic recommendations.
-Some programs will require recommenders to complete an online form particular to their school; others will accept standard letters of recommendation.
-Be sure to give your recommenders plenty of time to complete their part of your application by the deadline.
+Most programs ask for two letters of recommendation.
+Recommendations from people who have supervised you in a professional environment are preferred over academic recommendations.
+Some programs require recommenders to complete an online form particular to their school, while others accept standard letters of recommendation.
+Give your recommenders plenty of time to complete their part of your application by the deadline.

 Essays for Business School

 The essays you write for your application are extremely important.
 Not only are they a way for schools to assess your writing ability, but they are the single communication from you that conveys your motivations, goals, personality and fit for the program.
 Some schools ask for a single essay and others ask for several short and long essays.
 It is not unheard of for schools to require or allow multimedia submissions introducing yourself.
 Career Services Advisors

 Business School Resumes

 Resumes for your application should be on one page and list your professional experience before your education.
 Career Services Advisors